crisberrios/crisberrios.github.io/winter/contents/articles/the-road-so-far/index.md

 #Enter FreeCodeCamp#

 In January, I came back to learning JavaScript (and HTML, and CSS), and after a second research, I found about FreeCodeCamp in a site with many [JavaScript Learning Paths](http://js.startrack.io/).
-Since I've already been learning JS and also did CodeAcademy/CodeSchool courses, I rushed through most of the challenges, and in a few days I completed all the easy and medium [Coderbyte](http://coderbyte.com/CodingArea/Challenges/) challenges, which marked the end of FCC's curriculum and made me eligible for nonoprofit work.
+Since I've already been learning JS and also did CodeAcademy/CodeSchool courses, I rushed through most of the challenges, and in a few days I completed all the easy and medium [Coderbyte](http://coderbyte.com/CodingArea/Challenges/) challenges, which marked the end of FCC's curriculum and made me eligible for nonprofit work.

 ![That escalated quickly](fast.gif)